A Commitment to Water Conservation and Sustainability

 "Water scarcity, which was classified as a top risk by the World Economic Forum (WEF), shows that water management is a key issue for sustainable development.
 The biggest environmental contribution by Geberit products still lies in the conservation of water." - Christian Buhl, Geberit CEO, in the Sustainability Report

 Sustainability has a long tradition at Geberit where it has been a central theme since the early nineties.
-It influences our strategic orientation and is regarded as a yardstick for thinking and acting in our research and development as well as in our production.
+It influences the company's strategic orientation and is regarded as a yardstick for thinking and acting in its research and development as well as in manufacturing.
+For complete details, view the online Sustainability Report or download the Sustainability Report as a PDF file.
+Please find further information on the Geberit Group website or for the Geberit North America site click here.

-ADAChicago Faucets offers over 150 products designed and manufactured to meet ADA requirements.
+ADA Chicago Faucets offers over 150 products designed and manufactured to meet Americans with Disabilities Act requirements.

 California Energy Commission - Appliance Efficiency Compliance